TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Administration/Permissions.rst

 :ref:`"Fileoperation permissions" section <t3start:file-permissions>`
 of the Backend User or Backend User Group records.

-It is also possible to set permissions using User TSconfig (defined either at Backend User or Backend User Group level).
-The TSconfig way is recommended because it allows for more flexibility (see below).
+It is also possible to set permissions using :ref:`User TSconfig <t3tsconfig:usertsconfig>`, defined either at Backend User or Backend User Group level.
+The TSconfig way is recommended because it allows for more flexibility.
+See some examples below and read on in the section about :ref:`permissions <t3tsconfig:userTsConfigPermissions>` in the user TSconfig reference.

 The default permissions for backend users and backend user groups are **read-only**: